 Hi and Welcome to one of our most popular recipes!
 If you found us via Pinterest, you might also enjoy our recipe for Lazy Day Cinnamon Horchata as well.

 When we go out for Mexican food, Kirk often orders Horchata, a rice based cold drink.
-He got Walker hooked on it as well and now he expects that he should get a cup of it with his dinner.
+He got our son Walker hooked on it as well, and now Walker expects that he should get a cup of it with his dinner.
 I decided to see how it was made, I didn’t even know what was in it!
 So after looking at a number of recipes I came up with this method.
 It takes some time, since the rice needs to soak overnight but is a fun project you can mostly ignore.
 A high-speed blender will make the job easier, as will a very fine mesh sieve (the same one I use for rinsing quinoa in).
+Homemade horchata is easy to make, and the ingredient list is clean compared to the overly sugary dry mixes restaurants use.
+It’s dairy-free, allergy-friendly and you can control how sweet it is.

 - 1 cup long grain white rice